haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 <br>

-#### Analysis scenario 1: visualising the scores and their components
+#### Analysis scenario 1: visualizing the scores and their components

-We have precalculated a number of interactive plots to visualise the scores and their components versus ranks and model quality.
+We have precalculated a number of interactive plots to visualize the scores and their components versus ranks and model quality.

 <a class="prompt prompt-info">
 Examine the plots (remember here that higher DockQ values and lower i-RMSD values correspond to better models)